SophMC/notechain/README.md

 - Once the optimal number of clusters is found from the elbow curve plot, you can split the data into the number of clusters.
 If you you have 3 clusters, your data is split into 3 classes.
 Like, walking, standing, sitting etc. in the Samsung example.
-- [kmeans.py](/notechain/tutorials/K-means/kmeans.py) is a good example of making your own function so that you can easily change variables in a plot.
+- [kmeans.py](tutorials/K-means/kmeans.py) is a good example of making your own function so that you can easily change variables in a plot.
 What I have been trying to do for windspeed.
 - The process is similar to Linear, Logistic and Random Forests:
   - Set up the model (Linear `sm.OLS()`- , Logistic - `sm.Logit()`, Random Forests - `sk.RandomForestClassifier()`, Kmeans - `KMeans()`)
   - Fit the model to some data (model.fit())
   - Make predictions using (model.predict())
-- Tricky to set up the right plotting environment to display the predictions.

 ##### Exercism Ex 4